Scientific Name: Elephas maximus indicus

 HABITAT: Asian elephants are found in forests and grasslands of India, Burma, Sri Lanka, Southeast Asia, and Indonesia.

 DIET: Elephants eat grasses, shrubs, fruits, vegetables, and bark.
-Each day, they may consume 330 pounds of food and feed up to 16 hours.
+Each day, they may consume 300 pounds of food and spend 18 to 20 hours foraging and eating.

 PHYSICAL CHARACTERISTICS: Males grow up to 11 feet tall and weigh six tons.
 Females are generally smaller.
 Compared to African elephants, Asian elephants are smaller overall with smaller ears.
 They have just one “finger” on the tip of the trunk (Africans have two).
 Their foreheads are more rounded with two “lobes,” and their backs are more arched.
 Their skin is less wrinkled and may appear browner.
 Whereas most male and female African elephants have tusks, only male Asians have tusks; female Asians have small, rudimentary “tushes.”